johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 * In the **Filter**
 section, select one of the **CRT-A2080-*** shaders in slot 0, and set 2x horizontal and 4x vertical oversampling.
-If your have a slower GPU and you're getting dropouts, you might want to reduce this a little, but don't go below 3x vertical oversampling (this is essential to make the scanlines nice even and interference-free; 1x horizontal and 3x vertical is the recommended minimum).
-Oversampling takes a big hit on performance, e.g. with 2x horizontal and 4x vertical oversampling your GPU would need to perform 2&times;4=8 times as much work!
+If you have a slower GPU and you're getting dropouts, you might want to reduce this a little, but don't go below 3x vertical oversampling (this is essential to make the scanlines nice even and interference-free; 1x horizontal and 3x vertical is the recommended minimum).
+Oversampling takes a big hit on performance, e.g. with 2x horizontal and 4x vertical oversampling, your GPU would need to perform 2&times;4=8 times as much work!

 <img src="img/winuae-filter-shaders.png" alt="WinUAE filter presets" width="auto">